-[See Consent to Human Sexuality Instruction on page 7, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 8, and policies BDF and EHAA. for more information.]
+[See Consent to Human Sexuality Instruction and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking and policies BDF and EHAA. for more information.]

 Student Wellness Policy/Wellness Plan (All Grade Levels)

 To encourage healthy habits in our students, the district has developed a board-adopted wellness policy at FFA(LOCAL) and corresponding plans and procedures to implement it.
 For questions about the content or implementation of the district's wellness policy and plan, please contact: